 The population is growing and becoming more diverse.
 In 2015, according to the U.S. Census, Bellevue's population became evenly split between non-Hispanic whites and people of color, making the city one of the most diverse in Washington.

-Before the arrival of settlers of European origin in the 1800s, Coast Salish tribes including the Duwamish and Snoqualmie lived, hunted and fished around Puget Sound, including Bellevue.
+Before the arrival of settlers of European origin in the 1800s, Coast Salish tribes including the Duwamish and Snoqualmie lived, hunted and fished around Puget Sound for thousands of years.
 Where present-day Bellevue now stands was a densely wooded swath of land, swampy in places, between Lake Washington and Lake Sammamish.
 For parts of each year, Coast Salish tribes occupied villages where Eastside rivers drained into Lake Washington.

 After coal was discovered in the Coal Creek area in 1867, white settlers began to mine and log the area.
 In the 1880s, the village on Meydenbauer Bay was named Bellevue ("Beautiful View" in French), either in reference to the view from the new post office's window or to a city in Indiana of the same name from which prominent settlers came.

 With the turn of the century, Bellevue's forests were logged and the village prospered as a farming community.
 The rich soil yielded bountiful harvests and the residents sold their fruit and vegetables, ferried across Lake Washington to Seattle, then transported even farther after a Northern Pacific rail line came through in 1904.
 Japanese immigrants established a collective warehouse and soon produced the bulk of the strawberries and vegetables harvested in Bellevue.

 The completion of the first bridge across Lake Washington in 1940 was a major event for Bellevue, bringing an influx of new residents.
-Bellevue Square, one of the first suburban shopping centers in the country, opened in the '40s.
+Bellevue Square, one of the first suburban shopping centers in the country, opened in 1946.